blrobin2/blrobin2.github.io/_posts/2025-01-26-the-cramps-live-at-napa-state-mental-hospital.md

 category: movie-review
 ---

 <blockquote><i>Somebody told me you people were crazy, but I'm not so sure about that.
-You seem to be alright to me."
+You seem to be alright to me."</i></blockquote>